Civil Liberties & Public Law

-What do you do when a decision has been made by a government authority such as the local council, that you feel is unlawful and violates your rights?
+What do you do when a decision has been made by a public authority such as the local council, police force etc that you feel is unlawful and violates your rights?

 Chambers UK 2018